jmatsu/dpg/docs/organization.member.list.md

-   --app-id value     [Required] The application id. e.g. com.deploygate.sample --android          [Required] Specify this if the application is an android application --ios              [Required] Specify this if the application is an iOS application --team-name value  [Required] The name of the target team
+   --app-id value     [Required] The application id. e.g. com.deploygate.sample --android          [Required] Specify this if the application is an android application --ios              [Required] Specify this if the application is an iOS application